Hero MotoCorp Q1 FY24 PAT up 32% at Rs 825 crore, revenue up 4.5% at Rs 8,767 crore

 The analysts had claimed that while total vehicle sales are likely to fall by 3 percent on a YoY basis there will be a 7 percent increase in sales over the last quarter.
 On the other hand, exports are poised to fall 43 percent from the corresponding quarter of the previous fiscal.

-Nirmal Bang also predicted that earnings before interest, tax, depreciation and amortisation (EBITDA) were likely to rise by 18.8 percent YoY (up 6.4 percent QoQ) to Rs 983.3 crore.
+Nirmal Bang had also predicted that EBITDA was likely to rise by 18.8 percent YoY (up 6.4 percent QoQ) to Rs 983.3 crore.

 On August 10, Hero MotoCorp’s share price dropped 0.91 percent to Rs 3,029.35 on the BSE.

-Meanwhile, Hero MotoCorp expects the momentum to build-up in the coming quarters on account of “favorable economic indicators” and “positive consumer sentiments”.
-With a slew of new launches lined up during this year, the company is also accelerating its presence in the premium space.
+Meanwhile, Hero MotoCorp expects the momentum to build up in the coming quarters on account of “favourable economic indicators” and “positive consumer sentiments”.
+With a slew of new launches lined up this year, the company is also accelerating its presence in the premium space.

-“The key economic indicators are trending in positive direction, and a normal monsoon augurs well for demand, as we will soon enter the festive season.
-Reduced inflationary pressures moving forward, should result in more spending power in hands of consumers.
-Overall, we see a positive scenario on demand side, especially for second half of this year and onwards,” Gupta further added.
+“The key economic indicators are trending in a positive direction and a normal monsoon augurs well for demand as we will soon enter the festive season.
+Reduced inflationary pressures, moving forward, should result in more spending power in the hands of consumers.
+Overall, we see a positive scenario on the demand side, especially for the second half of this year and onwards,” Gupta added.

 Discover the latest business news, Sensex, and Nifty updates.
 Obtain Personal Finance insights, tax queries, and expert opinions on Moneycontrol or download the Moneycontrol App to stay updated!